hieudoanm/promptly/packages/docs/docs/intro.md

 ✅ Controls **usability, clarity, and consistency**
 ✅ Makes prompts reusable across users and teams
-📝 Users may override specifics, but the structure remains template-owned
+📝 Users may override specifics, but the structure remains context-owned

 ---